azrdev/sklearn-seco/README.md

   [the Orange implementation](https://orange3.readthedocs.io/projects/orange-visual-programming/widgets/model/cn2ruleinduction.html),
   but should be complete

-- Ripper misses the original class binarization strategy and the global post-optimization, therefore results are not identical to JRip (the only other freely available implementation).
+- Ripper lacks the original class binarization strategy and the global post-optimization, therefore results are not identical to JRip (the only other freely available implementation).

 - various TODOs throughout the code mark missing details